Srijan619/webshop2020/README.md

 1. Landing Page (/) (Served by Django), Shop Page (/main) (SPA using React)
 2. Automatic DB population (Generate random Users and Items to Sell)
-3. Browse and Search Items (Except the ones listed by the user itself)
+3. Browse and Search Items (Except the ones listed by the user itself) (Lazy Loading 10 items at once, load more data on click)
 4. Create Account
 5. Login / Edit Account
 6. Add Items to sell